-Let C be a disk-like 2-category.
-We will construct from C a traditional pivotal 2-category.
-(The "pivotal" corresponds to our assumption of strong duality for C.)
+Let \mathcal{C} be a topological 2-category.
+We will construct from \mathcal{C} a traditional pivotal 2-category.
+(The "pivotal" corresponds to our assumption of strong duality for \mathcal{C} .)

 We will try to describe the construction in such a way the the generalization to n > 2 is clear, though this will make the n = 2 case a little more complicated than necessary.